Sleep Apnea CareSleep Apnea Calgary: Insomnia? Snoring? Restless leg syndrome?

-So What is Sleep Disordered Breathing?
+So What is

-Did you know that these unintentional pauses in your breathing in any given night be may be as high as 100 episodes or more in just a 1 hour period alone?
+Did you know that these unintentional pauses in your breathing in any given night be may be as high as 100 episodes or more in just a 1-hour period alone?

 It is important that sleep apnea is recognized early because it is directly linked to serious health risks.
 It can reduce normal blood oxygen levels, which in turn may lead to coronary artery disease, excessive daytime sleepiness, irregular heartbeats, high blood pressure, heart attack or even stroke!
 This condition is also attributable to many other conditions and symptoms.
-To learn more about Sleep Apnea we suggest you visit the Wiki Site for more information.

-How Do We Treat These Conditions?
+How Do We Treat sleep apnea or sDB?

-It is made from durable, fade-proof acrylic and is covered by a two year manufacturer’s warranty.
+It is made from durable, fade-proof acrylic and is covered by a

 How can your sleep apnea team in Calgary help?

 Nosehill Dental ensures that each individual has access to dental solutions tailored to their specific needs, without exceptions.
 All our patients are treated equally and are encouraged to ask questions, seek clarification, and take an active role in their own dental care plan, in order to achieve oral health for life.

 Do you suspect that you may be experiencing sleep apnea or know someone who is?
 Don’t hesitate to ask us today!